By Dr Ananya Mandal, MD

-Similarly the medial geniculate nucleus acts as a key auditory relay between the inferior colliculus of the midbrain and the primary auditory cortex.
+The medial geniculate nucleus relays auditory information between the inferior colliculus of the midbrain and the primary auditory cortex.